 Government grants refundable represent refundable advances made by the federal government under the University's Perkins Federal Loan Program.
-There were no new advances under the program during the years ended June 30, 2017 and 2016.
+The federal government has ceased funding the program, and as such there were no new advances under the program during the years ended June 30, 2018 and 2017.